EasternGamer/hyper_byte/README.md

 }
 ```
 ### Unsafe Functions
+This is for if you have an even faster way of doing these operations, or want to use these functions standalone in someway.
+It is quite literally 1-2 instructions.
+It is 1 instruction using native-endian.
 ```rust
 pub fn read_u16_be(array : &[u8], index: &mut usize) -> u16 {
     let current_index = *index;